MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/windows-agent.md

 To restart the agent, press Ctrl+C to stop the agent, and then run `run.cmd` to restart it.

-> [!Note]
+> [!NOTE]
-> Please, be aware that if you are running the agent from PowerShell Core to execute Windows PowerShell tasks, your pipeline may fail with an error such as `Error in TypeData "System.Security.AccessControl.ObjectSecurity": The member is already present`.
+> If you are running the agent from PowerShell Core to execute Windows PowerShell tasks, your pipeline may fail with an error such as `Error in TypeData "System.Security.AccessControl.ObjectSecurity": The member is already present`.
 This is because
 > Windows PowerShell inherits the `PSModulePath` environment variable, which includes PowerShell Core module locations, from its parent process.
 >
-> As a workaround, you can set the agent's knob `AZP_AGENT_CLEANUP_PSMODULES_IN_POWERSHELL` to `"true"` in the pipeline.
+> As a workaround, you can set the agent's knob `AZP_AGENT_CLEANUP_PSMODULES_IN_POWERSHELL` to `true` in the pipeline.
 This will allow the agent to reset `PSModulePath`
 > before executing tasks.
 >
 > ```yml